 Invisible audiences: While we can visually detect most people who can overhear our speech in unmediated spaces, it is virtually impossible to ascertain all those who might run across our expressions in networked publics.
 This is further complicated by the other three properties, since our expression may be heard at a different time and place from when and where we originally spoke.”
 (Page 9) (Ibid.)

-I would argue that there’s a fifth component that Boyd is missing, although it’s possible that this did not become a major factor until after the Boyd article was written, and that is malleability.
-Content these days is altered in all sorts of ways, for fun, or to make a point, or even to commit malice.
+I would argue that there’s a fifth component that Boyd is missing.
+Although it’s possible this did not become a major factor until after the Boyd article was written.
+And that is malleability.
+Content these days is altered in all sorts of ways.
+It’s done for fun, or to make a point, or even to commit malice.
 Photoshop an underage student next to Snyder, and she’s got an even worse problem on her hands.
 And if she was intoxicated enough to not recall the finer details of that evening, then she might not even be able to defend herself from what would essentially be libel.
 The Photoshop artist, along with the school, is her judge and jury.
-The Internet is her character’s executioner.

 Cambridge, UK: Polity Press.
 [Library Catalog Entry | Posted to “Course Materials” on Blackboard], Lavais says, “In examining how adolescents search the web, one research study (Guinee, Eagleton, & Hall 2003) noted their reactions to failed searches.
 Searchers might try new keywords, or switch search engines, for example.
 One common reaction was to change the topic, to reframe the question in terms of what was more easily findable via the search engine.
 The models of search suggest that searchers satisfice: look for sufficiently good answers rather than exhaustively seek the best answer.
 Because of this, the filters of the search engine may do more than emphasize certain sources over others; they may affect what it is we are looking for in the first place.
 It is tempting simply to consider this to be poor research skills – or worse, a form of technical illiteracy – but simple answers do not fit this complex problem.”
 (Page 87)